ibm-cloud-docs/vmwaresolutions/services/standalone_deletingserviceinstances.md

 ## Before you begin
 {: #standalone_deletingserviceinstances-reqs}

-Ensure that you reviewed the considerations in [Considerations when deleting on-premises HCX instances](/docs/vmwaresolutions?topic=vmwaresolutions-standalone_considerations).
+Ensure that you reviewed the considerations in [Considerations before you delete on-premises HCX instances](/docs/vmwaresolutions?topic=vmwaresolutions-standalone_considerations).

 ## Procedure to delete on-premises HCX instances
 {: #standalone_deletingserviceinstances-procedure}